necsanuradu/testPilot/README.md

   ```

   ### run testPilot in the context of another application
-  Copy these two files inside your new App
+  Copy these two files to your new App<br />
-    - on the frontend - /client/src/testPilot/testPilot.js
+    - on the frontend - /client/src/testPilot/testPilot.js<br />
-    - on the backend - /routes/testThisAppBackendPut.js
+    - on the backend - /routes/testThisAppBackendPut.js<br />

   Please make sure that the route <br /><b>/routes/testThisAppBackendPut.js</b><br />
   is declared and used in the backend <b>App.js<b> file adding these three lines.<br />